eProsima/Fast-DDS/examples/C++/SampleConfig_Events/README.txt

 6. Run example
 ----------------------
-To launch this test execute: './sampleconfig_events' (or DDSSampleConfigEvents.exe on windows).
+To launch this test execute: './sampleconfig_events' (or sampleconfig_events.exe on windows).